The Ultimate Guide To Joining A Startup

 • Today, eBay’s entire market cap is $25 billion.
 PayPal’s is $110 billion.

-A network effect is when each additional user increases the value for other users.
+Sometimes, you can even foresee a network effect in the future.
+A network effect is a characteristic of the product.
+It means each additional user increases the value for other users.

 So, once you've decided you want to join a startup and have an idea of the type of startup you want to join, how do you get your dream job there?